 It’s no secret that gastric bypass surgery is one of the most effective treatments for obesity.
 Studies have reported how it improves Type II Diabetes almost immediately after surgery and long before any significant weight loss occurs.
 This phenomenon is attributed to the earlier and larger insulin response to meal ingestion.
 If the body ingests less, then insulin changes occur.

-The study was led by Marzieh Salehi, MD, an associate professor in the Endocrinology, Metabolism and Diabetes division.
+The study was led by Marzieh Salehi, MD, an associate professor in the Endocrinology, Metabolism, and Diabetes division.
 Salehi and the study’s researchers looked at glucose metabolism in an eight-year post-surgery gastric bypass patient compared to a group of healthy controls.
 The study appeared in the May online edition of the Diabetologia journal.

-Salehi reports that this study is so significant because the participant could ingest nutrients both through a gastric feed tube that goes through or bypasses the foregut, a re-routed stomach pouch that is attached to the small intestine or orally.
+Dr. Salehi reports that this study is so significant because the participant could ingest nutrients both through a gastric feed tube that goes through or bypasses the foregut, a re-routed stomach pouch that is attached to the small intestine or orally.
 This allowed researchers to test whether the route of the meal ingestion affected when the body metabolized the glucose itself.

 The study’s main finding shows that the gastric bypass patient had increased GLP-1 action independent of the route of feed compared to healthy controls as well as increased plasma GLP-1 concentrations.
-The study’s researchers believe that this is most likely because of increased secretion and GLP-1 action after gastric bypass surgery and is not because of rapid passage of nutrients into the lower gut.
+The study’s researchers believe that this is most likely because of increased secretion and GLP-1 action after gastric bypass surgery and is not because of the rapid passage of nutrients into the lower gut.

 Salehi does recognize that these findings do pertain to just a single-person case study.
 However, she believes that their findings of the increased role of GLP-1 in the insulin response are significant.
 Understanding the underlying reasons why gastric bypass surgery improves blood sugar levels will help develop various treatment options.